Demystifying the PageRank and HITS Algorithms...Or just enough linear algebra to master network-based ranking methods

 2) The starting vector b0 has a nonzero component in the direction of an eigenvector associated with the dominant eigenvalue, i.e., b0 is not orthogonal to the eigenvector.

-The power method algorithm starts with a vector b0, and is described by the following iteration:
+The power method algorithm starts with an initial vector b0, and is described by the following iteration to compute successive vectors:

 for k = 0,1,2,3,...